How to estimate efforts in software engineering? — Product Development

 • Are there any regulatory or compliance requirements that the software application needs to adhere to?

-By asking these questions, we can gain a deeper understanding of our client’s needs and objectives.
-This enables us to identify any potential issues or roadblocks and develop a more accurate project timeline and budget.
+By asking targeted questions, we gain a deeper understanding of our clients’ needs and objectives.
+This insight allows us to pinpoint potential issues or roadblocks, enabling us to create a more accurate project timeline and budget.

-Once we have completed the Client Discussion phase, our team moves on to the second stage, which is to develop a high-level scope and sizing estimation for the project.
-During this stage, we analyze the information gathered during the Client Discussion phase to identify the core features and functionalities that the software application will need to include.
-This information is used to develop a high-level scope that outlines the project’s goals and objectives, as well as the key deliverables that will be produced.
+After completing the Client Discussion phase, our team advances to the second stage, where we develop a high-level scope and sizing estimation for the project.
+In this phase, we analyze the information gathered to identify the essential features and functionalities required for the software application.
+This analysis helps us outline a high-level scope that defines the project’s goals, objectives, and key deliverables.

-Based on this high-level scope, we then develop a ballpark figure for the project’s cost and timeline.
-This figure is designed to provide clients with an estimate of the overall investment required to deliver the software application successfully.
+Using this high-level scope, we then generate a ballpark figure for the project’s cost and timeline.
+This estimate serves to inform clients of the overall investment needed for successful software delivery.

-“Developing a ballpark figure at this stage is crucial, as it allows us to ensure that we are aligned with our client’s expectations and goals.
-By providing a rough estimate of the project’s costs and timeline, we can ensure that our clients are fully informed and can make informed decisions about the project.”
+‘Creating a ballpark figure at this stage is critical, as it helps us align with our clients’ expectations and goals.
+By offering a preliminary estimate of costs and timelines, we ensure that our clients are well-informed and can make educated decisions about the project.’

-If the ballpark figure aligns with the client’s expectations and goals, we move on to the third stage of our process, which is to decide on the project’s methodology.
-At this stage, we consider whether to use the Waterfall or Agile methodology for the project.
-The choice of methodology will depend on various factors, including the project’s complexity, the level of client involvement required, and the project timeline and budget.
+If the ballpark figure meets the client’s expectations, we proceed to the third stage of our process, which involves determining the project’s methodology.
+At this point, we evaluate whether to adopt the Waterfall or Agile methodology, considering factors such as project complexity, required client involvement, and the overall timeline and budget.

 Let’s see how we use these approaches for cost estimations-